 Each application will be scored in a manner that aligns with the mission of the Network.
 The centers established by this NIH initiative have the following mission:

 As noted in the NIH RFA, the scope of this cryo-ET initiative is limited to the analysis of native, frozen-hydrated specimens using 3-D (tomographic) transmission electron microscopy.
 Other emerging technologies, while important, are outside the scope of this initiative.

-Applications are collected within bi-monthly review periods and scored at the end of each submission period.
+Applications are collected within quarterly review periods and scored at the end of each submission period.

 Applications are filtered into one of three main categories: Training, Service or Methods Development.
 The applicant has the opportunity to select the category during the application process.
 If a category is not identified by the applicant, one will be assigned during the review process.
 Applications may contain – and most are likely to contain – elements from more than one of these three categories.
 Applications will not be penalized for focusing only on one category or for containing elements from multiple categories.

 Consistent with the mission of the Network, reviewers will be asked to evaluate:

 Approved applications will move on as projects within the network to be queued in order based on their score relative to other approved applications and the capacity of each center to take on new projects.
 Applicants will be notified of their status once this process is complete.

 An individual center will be initially assigned to begin a project and that center will reach out directly to the applicant for scheduling and sample submission.

 Each application should have one applicant designated as the ‘Laboratory Head’ who will be the primary contact for the project.
 By default, the applicant will initially be marked as the ‘Laboratory Head’, but if a different person than the applicant will be the primary contact or group leader for the project they will need to be added on the application and marked as the role of ‘Laboratory Head’.
 There should be only one designated ‘Laboratory Head’ for each project.